stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 mappings to be customized using a `typemap.dat` file with mapping instructions for wsdl2h.

-The information in this document is applicable to gSOAP 2.8.26 and higher, which supports C++11 features.
+The information in this document is applicable to gSOAP 2.8.26 and later versions that support C++11 features.
 However, C++11 is not required to use this material and the examples included, unless we need smart pointers and scoped enumerations.
 While most of the examples in this document are given in C++, the concepts also apply to C with the exception of containers, smart pointers, classes and their methods.
 None of these exceptions limit the use of the gSOAP tools for C in any way.

 The data binding concepts described in this document were first envisioned in 1999 by Prof. Robert van Engelen at the Florida State University.
 An